backdrop-contrib/ip_blocking/README.md

 ------------
 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

+Note: if the "Ban IP" module is installed, you need to uninstall it first to avoid confusion when using the same, but extended database table.

 Configuration and usage
 -----------------------
 Administration page is available via menu *Administration > Configuration >